blevesearch/blevesearch.github.io-hugo/content/docs/Package-Structure.md

 ## Index

-The index package contains all of the code related to putting bits on disk in such a way to facilitate searching later.

-#### Store
-The store package defines an general KV store interface.
-This interface allows index implementations to plug in alternative KV stores easily.

 #### upside_down
-The upside_down package is the inverted index implementation.
+The upside_down package is the original inverted index implementation.
 It can use any Store implementation.
 This has all of the details around how individual rows are encoded.
+This implementation is now deprecated.

+#### scorch
+The index implementation recommended for production use.

 ## HTTP